What is HIV?

-From giving a blow job: Oral sex is MUCH less risky than anal or vaginal sex – but HIV still can enter through open cuts and sores, or possibly by infecting the lining of the mouth.
+- From giving a blow job: Oral sex is MUCH less risky than anal or vaginal/front hole sex – but HIV still can enter through small open cuts or sores.
 There are some documented cases of people getting HIV through their mouth.
 Researchers agree it’s extremely, extremely rare.

-Once semen gets past the mouth, stomach acid and enzymes in the esophagus kill the virus.
-So swallowing or spitting out semen (cum or precum) reduces your risk for HIV, compared with letting it sit in your mouth.
+- Once semen gets past the mouth, stomach acid and enzymes in the esophagus kill the virus.
+So, swallowing or spitting out semen (cum or precum) might reduce your risk for HIV, compared with letting it sit in your mouth.

-To reduce your risk even more, make sure you keep the mucous membranes in your mouth healthy – don’t perform oral for about 45 minutes after you brush your teeth, floss, or engage in any other aggravating oral behavior, and not at all when you have open sores.
-Remember, while the chance of catching HIV from oral sex is extremely low, you can easily catch other STDs.
+- To reduce your risk even more, make sure you keep the mucous membranes in your mouth healthy – don’t give head for about 45 minutes after you brush your teeth, floss, or engage in any other aggravating oral behavior, and not at all when you have open sores.
+Remember, while the chance of getting HIV from oral sex is extremely low, you can easily get other STIs.

-From getting a blow job: There are no cases reported, so most likely zero.
-There is a risk, however, of getting other STDs.
+- From getting a blow job: There are no cases reported, so most likely zero.
+There is a risk, however, of getting other STIs.

-Rimming: None.
-However, there is a risk of getting other STDs including hepatitis.
+- Rimming: Minimal to none.
+However, there is a risk of getting other STIs including hepatitis.